gchq/Gaffer/core/graph/README.md

 Graph
 ============

-This module contains the Graph.
-The entry point or proxy for you chosen Gaffer Store.
+This module contains the Gaffer `Graph` object and related utilities.
+This is the entry point (or proxy) for your chosen Gaffer store.

-The Graph separates the user from the underlying store.
-It holds a connection to the acts as a proxy, delegating Operations to the store.
+The `Graph` separates the user from the underlying store.
+It holds a connection which acts as a proxy, delegating operations to the store.
 It provides users with a single point of entry for executing operations on a store.
 This allows the underlying store to be swapped and the same operations can still be applied.

 ## Instantiating a Graph
-When you instantiate a Graph, this doesn't mean you are creating an entirely new Graph, you are simply setting up a connection to your Store where you data is held.
+When you instantiate a `Graph`, this doesn't mean you are creating an entirely new graph with its own data, you are simply creating a connection to a store where some data is held.

-To create an instance of Graph, we recommend you use the Graph Builder.
-This has several helpful methods to create the Graph from various different sources.
-But, essentially a Graph requires just 2 things: some store properties and a schema.
+To create an instance of `Graph`, we recommend you use the `Graph.Builder` class.
+This has several helpful methods to create the graph from various different sources.
+But, essentially a graph requires just 2 things: some store properties and a valid schema.

-The store properties tell the Graph the type of Store to connect to and the connection details for how to do that.
+The store properties tells the graph the type of store to connect to along with any required connection details.

-The Schema is passed to the Store to instruct the Store how to store and and process the data.
+The schema is passed to the store to instruct the store how to store and process the data.

 ## Graph Hooks
-The Graph class is final.
-We want to ensure that all users have a common point of entry to Gaffer, so all users have to start by instantiating a Graph.
-Initially this seems quite limiting, but to allow custom logic for different types of Graphs we have added Graph Hooks.
-These Graph Hooks allow custom code to be run before and after an Operation Chain is executed.
+The `Graph` class is final and must be used when creating a new connection to a store.
+We want to ensure that all users have a common point of entry to Gaffer, so all users have to start by instantiating a `Graph`.
+Initially this seems quite limiting, but to allow custom logic for different types of graphs we have added graph hooks.
+These graph hooks allow custom code to be run before and after an operation chain is executed.

-So you can use hooks to do things like custom logging or special operation chain authorisation.
-To implement your own hook, just implement the GraphHook interface and add register it with the Graph when you build a Graph instance.
+You can use hooks to do things like custom logging or special operation chain authorisation.
+To implement your own hook, just implement the `GraphHook` interface and register it with the graph when you build a `Graph` instance.